International Rescue Committee Hellas - Job Position

 Location: Athens, Greece

-Type of Employment: Full time, shift schedule afternoon, evening hours including weekends
+Type of Employment: Full time, shift schedule afternoon & nigh hours

 The current program (Supported Independent Living – SIL) aims at offering quality, community based and age appropriate accommodation, care and support to unaccompanied children (UAC) 16 to 18 years old and equip them with the necessary skills in order to transition smoothly into adulthood.

-Scope of work: Under the guidance and supervision of the SIL Unit Coordinator, the caretaker will be responsible for implementing daily independent living care plans, supervision and monitoring of UAC unaccompanied adolescent children residing in the SIL apartments.
-S/he will be responsible for ensuring the children are safe and participating in daily education activities, as well as in extracurricular, recreational and integration activities.
+SCOPE OF WORK: Under the guidance and supervision of the SIL Unit Coordinator, the caretaker will be responsible for implementing daily independent living care plans, supervision and monitoring of UAC unaccompanied adolescent children residing in the SIL apartments.
+As a main task, s/he will be responsible for designing and implementing daily lessons related to Greek and English language with the children and provide support and build on the existing educational curriculum.
+S/he will be responsible for ensuring the children are safe and participating in daily non-formal educational activities.
 S/he will be responsible for the implementation of activities related to the daily house management and housekeeping and the life/soft skills building of the children, in cooperation with the social worker.
-The caretaker will further ensure the children are safe during night hours.

-- Support and coordinate individual daily/weekly/monthly care plans for unaccompanied adolescent children;
+- Support and coordinate individual daily care plans for unaccompanied adolescent children;

 - Provide daily supervision in ensuring the health and safety and security of UAC consistent with IRC’s security procedures/policies and according to the SIL Standard Operating Procedures;